dyrector-io/awesome-infrastructure-questions/README.md

 -   Does your application require multi-region infrastructure?
 -   What release strategies does your company use?
 -   How do you communicate with customers about important changes to your platform or processes?
+-   Does the application log user access activity?
+-   Does the application force new users to change their password upon first login?
+-   Does the application support Multi-Factor Authentication?
+-   Does the application provide API documentation?

 **Team-Specific questions**

 -   How big is your team?
 -   In your team do you have DevOps Engineers?
 -   Who is responsible for issuing and maintaining SSL certificates at your company?
+-   Is there a scheduled maintenance window?
+If yes, what is the frequency?

 **Security-Specific questions**